 These days you’re more likely to win at roulette than to secure a business loan.
-Nearly two-thirds of privately held businesses said they were denied by banks when they applied for a loan, according to a recent Pepperdine University survey.
+Nearly two-thirds of small businesses said they were denied by banks when they applied for a loan, according to a recent Pepperdine University survey.
 So many hopeful food truck owners have to get creative when it comes to raising money.

 Then, make sure you have a solid business plan that includes details such as a competitive analysis, the management process, a marketing analysis and financial projections.